-VW and Audi key/remote, and immobilizer theft deterrent system information and troubleshooting
+VW and Audi key, remote, and immobilizer FAQ and troubleshooting

 General introduction

-The immobilizer is a theft deterrent system located in the instrument cluster, a radio frequency identification (RFID) transponder chip in the VW or Audi smart key, and an antenna at the ignition cylinder.
+The immobilizer is a theft deterrent system located in the instrument cluster, the main car computer, a radio frequency identification (RFID) transponder chip in the VW or Audi smart key, and an antenna at the ignition cylinder.
 You cannot do an immobilizer bypass with normal "car theft" tools so don't bother asking.
-If your TDI is 1999 or earlier and sold in North America, it shouldn't have an immobilizer.
+If your VW is 1999 or earlier and sold in North America, it shouldn't have an immobilizer.
 If your car has the yellow car/key symbol on the instrument cluster (shown activated below) it has an immobilizer.
+This light comes on for a second but quickly goes out when turning the car on and all is normal.
 When buying or programming a new key, you must use a key that corresponds to the same immobilizer generation and keyless entry type and sync it to the immobilizer.
 If you need a new key, read the summary below and refer to the detailed instructions at 1000q: mk4 key programming or 1000q: mk5 key/remote FAQ .
 If you have an Audi A3, the steps in VW mk5 mostly apply.
 If you have a mk3 VW you don't have an immobilizer but here's 1000q: mk3 key programming FAQ anyways.
-Audi got the same immobilizer systems so the same procedures apply but they got them in different generations so the model year transitions aren't exactly the same.
+Audi have the same immobilizer systems but in different generations than VW so the same general procedures apply.

 The first step in getting a new Audi or VW Smart key / remote key fob

--If the car has no immobilizer you can program the keyless entry yourself and have a new key cut anywhere which does a "reverse cut" side milled key found on VW / Audi keys.
+-If the car has no immobilizer you can program the keyless entry yourself and have a new key cut anywhere which does a "reverse cut" side milled key found on VW - Audi.
 Again, if your instrument cluster doesn't have the yellow car/key symbol you don't have immobilizer.

--If the car has an immobilizer and you have an existing broken key (broken remote or flip key), remove the immobilizer chip from the old key and swap it into another new or used key or else the engine won't stay running.
-The chip looks like a small grain of rice, pictured below.
+-If the car has an immobilizer and you have an existing broken key (broken remote or flip key), remove the immobilizer chip from the old key and swap it into another new or used key to prevent the immobilizer from acting up.
+The chip looks like a small grain of rice, pictured right and below.
 Then you can program the keyless entry yourself.
-If you need a new metal key, just take the key apart and swap the metal key with a new one.
-You can cut the new metal key anywhere which does side mill/reverse cut/laser cut VW/Audi sidewinder keys.
+If you need a new metal key, just take the key apart and swap the bad switchblade key with a new cut one.
+You can cut the new metal key anywhere which does side mill/reverse cut/laser cut VW - Audi sidewinder keys.

 -If the car has an immobilizer and you don't have an old key to salvage the chip out of, you must read the notes below about the SKC code and key variations.

-The key disassembled - again, the immobilizer chip (white arrow) uses no battery - it's an RFID chip energized by the pick up antenna on the ignition coil.
+The key disassembled - as you can see, the immobilizer chip (white arrow) uses no battery - it's an RFID chip energized by the pick up antenna on the ignition coil.

 For generation specific information on keys including how to take them apart, see the links below.
 Audi followed different generations but the articles will work for them.